koheing/stream-executor/README.md

   console.log(result) // Record<string, any>
   ```

-## 5. abount the arguments of execute()
+## 5. Abount the arguments of execute()
-  - set the arguments of execute method if you'd like to customize error handling, please
+  - Set the arguments of execute method if you'd like to customize error handling, please
   ```ts
   let error: any
   createStream(1)